lhbikos/ReC_Psychometrics/docs/10-CFA_1stOrder.md

 CFA is not a verification or confirmation of EFA results for the same data and number of factors.
 Kline [-@kline_principles_2016] does not recommend that researchers follow a model retained from EFA.
 Why?

   * It is possible that the CFA model will be rejected.
-Oftentimes this is because the secondary coefficients (i.e., non-primary pattern coefficients) accounted for a signifciant proportion of variance in the model.
+Oftentimes this is because the secondary coefficients (i.e., non-primary pattern coefficients) accounted for a significant proportion of variance in the model.
 When they are constrained to 0.0 in the CFA model, the model fit will suffer.
   * If the CFA model is retained, then it is possible that both EFA and CFA capitalized on chance variation.
 Thus, if verification via CFA is desired, it should be evaluated through a replication sample.